ouicate/gonka/proposals/invalid-participant-exclusion/invalid-participant-exclusion-plan.md

 ---

-## 7) Executor selection: exclude invalidated at read/selection time (defense‑in‑depth)
+## 7) Executor selection: select directly from EpochGroup members (no invalidation filtering)
 Files
 - inference-chain/x/inference/keeper/query_get_random_executor.go (edit)

 Implementation
-- [ ] TODO: In both branches of createFilterFn (inference and PoC), obtain the effective epoch id and filter out members whose addresses are present in InvalidatedParticipants (scan prefix set for that epoch)
+- [ ] TODO: Ensure GetRandomExecutor selects from the EpochGroup membership as-is; do not perform any invalidation-based filtering in createFilterFn or elsewhere.
+- [ ] NOTE: Invalidated participants must be fully removed from the EpochGroup parent and all model sub-groups at invalidation time (see step 6), so no filtering is required.

 Unit tests
-- [ ] TODO: Add a test ensuring GetRandomExecutor never returns an invalidated participant
+- [ ] TODO: Add a test ensuring GetRandomExecutor never returns an invalidated participant (because the member has been removed from the EpochGroup)
 - [ ] TODO: Run: `cd inference-chain && go test ./x/inference/...`

 ---